hashicorp/terraform-provider-aws/website/docs/r/bedrock_guardrail.html.markdown

 }
 ```

-Using `terraform import`, import Amazon Bedrock Guardrail using using a comma-delimited string of `id` and `version`.
+Using `terraform import`, import Amazon Bedrock Guardrail using using a comma-delimited string of `guardrail_id` and `version`.
 For example:

 ```console
 % terraform import aws_bedrock_guardrail.example guardrail-id-12345678,DRAFT